AYLIEN/datascience-project-quickstarter/README.md

 #### The `resources/` directory
 We usually store any large files required in a project such as model binaries or database-like files in `resources`.
 We usually add a `Makefile` command to obtain these resources locally from an external storage source, e.g. Google Cloud Storage, and do not track them with `git`.

+### About

+The datascience project quickstarter was concieved and implemented by Demian Gholipour Ghalandari and Chris Hokamp.
+Aishwarya Radhakrishnan provided feedback and code review, and created the current version of the model-serving library.
+Many of the ideas in this template are based on John Glover's excellent approach to ml-ops and productionization of research work, in particular the use of Makefiles to expose the main entrypoints to projects.